 - 1/2 inch size piece fresh ginger

 - Warm the oil in a large skillet over medium heat.
-Add the beans and toss to coat.
-Let cook, tossing occasionally for about 5 minutes.
+Add the green beans.

 Store any leftovers in an airtight container in the fridge and serve with rice, scrambled eggs, or plain noodles.

 Prep the beans earlier in the day or week when you have time and store them in a zip top bag or an airtight container.
 You can then simply add the beans to the pan when ready to cook.

 Covering the pan in Step 1 traps in steam and helps the green beans soften.
 It also helps prevent them from sticking to the pan.

 Grating the ginger and garlic ensures ample flavor, but it avoids detectable pieces that might not please the kids.